 Fund-raising expenses are reflected as development expenses in the accompanying consolidated statement of activities and changes in net assets.

 Advertising Costs

 Advertising costs are expensed as incurred.
-Advertising costs totaled approximately \$228,000 in 2013 and \$146,000 in 2012.
+Advertising costs totaled approximately \$169,000 and \$228,000 in 2014 and 2013, respectively.